holmesal/react-native-ios-notification-actions/README.md

 });

-// Create a "comment" button that will display a text input when the button is pressed let commentTextButton = new NotificationSettings.Action({
+// Create a "comment" button that will display a text input when the button is pressed let commentTextButton = new NotificationActions.Action({
   activationMode: 'background',
   title: 'Reply',
   identifier: 'REPLY_ACTION', // necessary?